UA Procedures for Establishing Residency Status

 1. Most students satisfy the requirements of the Proposition 300 (Verification of Lawful Presence) via their FAFSA.
 When this is not the case, the student must provide documentation.
 A list of acceptable documentations can be found on the Proposition 300 website.

 2. Each student is responsible for obtaining tuition classification prior to registration and fee payment.
-The student must complete the Statement of Residency Classification (SORC) found in their Next Steps or by going to the SORC website.
+The student must complete the Statement of Residency Classification (SORC) found in their Next Steps.

 3. If you feel you are misclassified by the SORC, you can complete a paper Domicile Affidavit form and submit it to the Residency Classification Office for further review.
 You will be notified of the decision by email to your official UA email account.